Mediation in Ontario: How Does Mediation Work?

-Consistent amongst various litigation processes is an alternative dispute resolution process known as mediation.
-Whether your matter is at the Ontario Superior Court of Justice, the Human Rights Tribunal of Ontario, or another provincial or federal court or tribunal, mediation will likely be a step in the process.
+Consistent among various litigation processes is an alternative dispute resolution process known as mediation.
+Whether your matter is before the Ontario Superior Court of Justice, the Human Rights Tribunal of Ontario, or another provincial or federal court or tribunal, mediation will likely be a step in the process.
+Given its frequent occurrence in legal proceedings, it’s important for all parties to understand what to expect during the mediation process in Ontario.

 Mediation is a private process in which a neutral third party meets with both parties to facilitate a resolution between them.